 Dragging our luggage inside from the hallway, we decided to go straight to bed and pray for a morning miracle.
 Perhaps it wasn’t as bad as we thought!
 Maybe we could whip the place into shape!
 Possibly there was some kind of Chinese Mary Poppins in the building who could fix this shit with the world’s largest spoonful of sugar.

-In stark contrast to the hard graft of getting our living quarters up and running, our first weeks at Enlightener Education were a piece of cake!
-As a brand new school, there weren’t actually any students yet; so our first week was spent crafting decorations so that the school looked a bit more like… a school.
+In stark contrast to the hard graft of getting our living quarters up and running, our first weeks at EE Education were a piece of cake!
+As a brand new school there weren’t actually any students yet, so our first week was spent crafting decorations so that the school looked a bit more like… a school.
 This is where S really came into her own!
 Armed with card, colouring pens, glue and scissors, she crafted a giant tree for one of the classrooms.
-Working with her Chinese language assistant Lily, they adorned it with leaves, apples, oranges and pears.
+Working with her Chinese teaching assistant Lily, they adorned it with leaves, apples, oranges and pears.

 Elsewhere, we designated other wall sections to the days of the week, months, shapes, colours, numbers, animals and the weather.
 I’d never been much of an arts and crafts guy, so I kept my contributions simple by making vocabulary cards for all the wall art.
 From branch, leaf, apple, pear, orange, cat, dog, pig and horse to triangle, square, circle, rectangle, cloud, rain and much more… I felt sure the decorations would play a direct role in the kids’ language growth.
 Day by day, piece-by-piece, it was starting to look and feel like a cosy little school.

 On our second week the demos started to roll in thick and fast and slowly but surely we got used to the chaos that each day brought.
-There was a fair bit of pressure, what with the parents watching my every move from the back of the room and Tracy standing in the corner grinning and sweating.
-At the end of each demo everyone filed out and the parents would sit at Tracy’s desk in deep discussion.
-All but a select few spoke barely a word of English, so it seemed any decision was based purely on their intuition of myself, as well as the quality of Tracy’s sales pitch.
-Nevertheless, every day at Enlightener was an enlightening experience and all the while we watched and learned.
+There was a fair bit of pressure, what with the parents watching my every move from the back of the room and Trudy standing in the corner grinning and sweating.
+At the end of each demo everyone filed out and the parents would sit at Trudy’s desk for deep discussions.
+All but a select few spoke barely a word of English, so it seemed any decision was based purely on their intuition of myself, as well as the quality of Trudy’s sales pitch.
+Nevertheless, every day at EE was an enlightening experience and all the while we watched and learned.

-Tracy had been exceptionally generous since our arrival at Enlightener.
+Happily for Trudy, and indeed for S and I and our reputation with EE, new students began trickling in and by the end of the month we both had a handful of classes.
+“Thank you so much for your hard work!” gushed Trudy one afternoon, “Please let me take you to dinner tonight!”
+Trudy had been exceptionally generous since our arrival.
 She’d brought us lunch on several occasions and taken us to a Korean hotpot restaurant across the road.
 It was invariably a huge feast and she always picked up the bill.
-As such, I thought nothing of it when she asked me to teach her son Harley during Enlightener down time.
-“One day Harley go to study in America!” she told me, “Please… give him all your wisdom!”
+As such, I thought nothing of it when she asked me to teach her son ‘Happy’ during school down time.
+“One day Happy go to study in America!” she told me, “Please… give him all your wisdom!”

 We were only a month into our Beijing teaching adventure and things were going well.
 We were still in that glorious honeymoon period where everything was new and exciting.
 The pollution hadn’t got to us yet and the cultural differences that would begin to wear us down were still kooky and amusing.
-We’d also yet to see the other side of Tracy, the side that would eventually make us realise that our seemingly idyllic jobs had no real long-term sustainability.
-Still, on that perfect night, with the wine flowing and the snacks rapidly disappearing, all was well in Beijing.
+We’d also yet to see the other side of Trudy, the side that would eventually make us realise that our seemingly idyllic jobs had no real long-term sustainability.
+Still, on that perfect night, with the wine flowing and the snacks rapidly disappearing, all was well with our Beijing lives.